-Note: At-home peels are another effective path to smoother, more even-toned skin and generally contain up to 30 percent glycolic acid, whereas a dermatologist can use up to 70 percent concentrations for more dramatic results.
+Note: At-home peels are another effective path to smoother, more even-toned skin and generally contain up to 30 percent glycolic acid.
+However, a dermatologist can use up to 70 percent concentrations for more dramatic results.

 It is true: The outside of your body reflects what's going on inside of it.
 Skin conditions develop when the skin can't do its job of eliminating toxins efficiently, which happens because the other eliminative organs are overloaded as well.
 Talk to a natural health care professional to find a detox program that works for you, or take a load off your system and benefit your skin by doing the following: